Joy-less/Embers/Source/Embers/Documentation.md

 object.method(method_name)
 	Returns a proc containing the method that can be called with call(*args).

+object.constants
+	Returns an array containing the names of all constants in the object as symbols.

 object.object_id
 	Returns an integer to uniquely identify the given object.